 The last big charge is for attorney’s fees, which vary quite a bit, but tend to range from $2,000 to $5,000 for lawyers who specialize in real estate deals.
 The cost will go up if the deal is more complex—say, if you’re buying two apartments that you plan to combine, or you're setting up an LLC to buy a condo—regardless of whether you’re buying a condo or co-op, says Steven Hafif, a real estate partner at law firm Abrams Garfinkel Margolis Bergson LLP.

 Sellers: 8 to 10 percent

-Sellers can expect to pay a lot more than buyers, largely because they have to cover the brokers’ commission, which is traditionally 6 percent (split equally between the listing and buyer’s brokers), though in a seller's market like this, many sellers are successfully negotiating the fee down to 5%.
+Sellers can expect to pay a lot more than buyers, largely because they have to cover the brokers’ commission, which is traditionally 6 percent (split equally between the listing and buyer’s brokers).
+(Though when the market is in a cycle that favors sellers, it's more possible to negotiate this down to around 5%.)
 The other big charge is a transfer tax of 1.825 percent if the sale price is over $500,000 or 1.4 percent for deals under $500,000.
 Both these items apply equally to condos and co-ops, as do attorneys’ fees of $2,000 to $2,500, depending on the complexity of the transaction.

 The sponsor’s closing costs

 One of the most shocking budget items for buyers of new construction is that they’re on the hook for the developer’s closing costs, including transfer taxes and attorneys’ fees, as well as their unit’s share of the super’s apartment, if applicable.
 This also applies to sponsor units in co-ops.
 Altogether, that can add up to hundreds of thousands of dollars, depending on the purchase price, says Tyler Whitman, head of sales at the brokerage TripleMint.